 There are plenty of amazing science videos explaining science, math, art, music, and more already available online.
 And if you can’t find exactly what you’re looking for on YouTube, try making your own video!

-Offer a preview of a unit or provide background on a new subject with a short, engaging video.
+Offer a preview of a unit or provide background on a new subject with a short, engaging video lesson.
 Your content can activate prior knowledge or just get students excited about learning something new.
 Take a look at the social studies introduction shown below for a little bit of inspiration.

-Video gives students a window into the world outside when COVID-19 has us all stuck at home.
-And using it can add depth and interest to online learning.
+Remote learning videos give students a window into the world outside when COVID-19 has us all stuck at home.
+And using them can add depth and interest to online learning.